kabanoid/WWW-Deezer/README.md

 COPYRIGHT AND LICENCE

-Put the correct copyright and licence information here.

-Copyright (C) 2013-2016 by Mikhail Katasonov
+Copyright (C) 2013-2017 by Mikhail Katasonov

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.14.2 or, at your option, any later version of Perl 5 you may have available.